PedroAugusto2101/learning/data_science/01_fundamentals/04_data_science_life_cycle.md

 - **Statistical/Predictive Models** → In some cases, the model itself is the deliverable.
 - **Insight Presentation** → A structured presentation focusing on insights derived from the models.
 - **Recommendation System or Data App** → More complex; tools like Streamlit can be used to develop interactive applications.

+---
+# Data-Driven Culture

+- Decision-making based on experience and assumptions is losing relevance.
+- The current trend is **data-driven decision-making**, relying on facts and insights.